 The senior director of graduate studies is responsible for graduate and post-baccalaureate advising, student academic and professional success, and academic partnerships.
-The senior director oversees the Office of Graduate Advising, which includes the Director of Health Professions Advising and Partnerships, the Graduate and Post-Baccalaureate Advisor, and the Practicum Specialist.
+The senior director oversees the Office of Graduate Advising, which includes an incredible team of graduate and post-baccalaureate advisors and other academic affairs staff.